George Weedon (gymnast): Biography

 In 2010 he was interviewed by the BBC about his experiences at the 1948 Games, in anticipation of the 2012 Summer Olympics to be held in London, and professed his belief that the city had not been properly prepared to host the earlier edition, due to its insufficient infrastructure.
 He was the subject of a 2011 short film, Walk Tall, by filmmaker Kate Sullivan.
-On 11 July 2012 he was a torch bearer during the 2012 Summer Olympics torch relay.
+On 11 July 2012, he was a torchbearer during the 2012 Summer Olympics torch relay.

 Weedon died in February 2017 after a short illness.
 A lifelong friend was fellow competitor Frank Turner.